 Prior year financial statement finding related to all checking account activity being maintained in the general ledger.
-Management added one account (ABC account) to track detailed activity in the general ledger system.
-No other accounts were added to the general ledger system.
+Management did not add all checking account detailed activity to the general ledger system.
 Therefore, the finding related to all activity being maintained in the general ledger system was repeated in the current year audit.